TalayRuk/myCodeSnippets/JavaScriptAngular2.md

 });
 ```

-Few changes are needed in `index.html` because we are using gulp to set up our assets and `<my-app>` holds all controllers.
+Few changes will ever be made to `index.html` because we are using gulp to set up our assets and `<my-app>` holds all controllers.
 ###### index.html
 ```html
 <html>